Chiano Conti

 Organoleptic analysis

-Colour: more or less intense ruby red, tending towards brick red with ageing.
+Color: more or less intense ruby red, tending towards brick red with aging.

 Smell: delicate, ethereal, persistent.